By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 The circuit breaker is tripped in milliseconds by arc-flash relays, which use trustworthy light detection to quickly identify an arc-flash.

 Arc-flash relays can be quickly and simply added to existing switchgear.
 Plug and play describes them.
-To offer the widest possible coverage, any point and fibre optic sensor combination may be used.
+To offer the widest possible coverage, any point and fiber optic sensor combination may be used.

 Switchgear can be made safer and the quantity of personal protective equipment required by using arc-flash relays, which can significantly lower the incident energy in an arc-flash.
 They are the best option for complying with the NEC code revisions for active arc-flash mitigation with the shortest travel durations.